Dear friends and colleagues,

 It has become evident that these projects, focusing on the St Mary’s Precinct, have so much in common that they should be masterplanned under a single banner, which we have named the St Mary’s ‘Heritage for Life’ plan.
 This will coordinate the work, assist with the case for obtaining finance, and potentially provide a model for heritage improvement in other parts of the town.

-The second consultation exhibitions will be held 10am-5pm at St Mary’s Church on 22-23 February, and at the Mansion on 2-3 March.
+The second consultation exhibitions will be held 10am-5pm at St Mary’s Church on 22-23 February, and again (rescheduled due to snow) at St Mary’s Church on 23-24 March.
 Our project comes from the community, is for the community, and depends on its approval to move ahead.
 So we would be very grateful if you could publicise these events and encourage people to attend and make their views known.

 One element of the masterplan involves creating a new ‘Place to Remember’, with better siting of the War Memorial, and space to record the names of those killed in recent wars.
 This is a sensitive matter, and we wished to hold an early consultation with relatives of the Fallen.
 The Mayor of Totnes kindly hosted this special advance event in the Guildhall at 2.30pm on 30 January.

 We look forward to extensive participation in shaping the final development of these exciting proposals.

 Louis Victory (Totnes Trust) and John Birch (Parochial Church Council)